DCElfving/DCElfving.github.io/_projects/01-portraits.md

 <img src ="/images/portraits/portraits_head.jpg"/>

 As found portraits come in and out of focus, a face detection visualization increases and decreases in accuracy.
-These loops with were created with <a href ="https://processing.org/">Processing</a> and face landmark data captured with <a href = "https://runwayml.com/">Runway ML</a>.
+These video loops were created with <a href ="https://processing.org/">Processing</a> and face landmark data was captured with <a href = "https://runwayml.com/">Runway ML</a>.

 <img src ="/images/portraits/portraits_ga.jpg"/>